Lease Accounting Project Executive Sponsor

 The executive sponsor will need to ensure that owners of leased assets in far-flung geographic regions participate in the project.
 Real estate and equipment lease owners from Europe, Asia Pacific, and Latin America will need to prioritize the effort to collect and submit all of their leasing documentation in a timely manner.
 A single email from the CFO requesting support will not be enough to motivate these international constituents.
 A higher-touch, more personalized effort will be required.

 Board and Shareholder Inquiries

 Given the significant potential impact to financial metrics resulting from the accounting policy changes, the project is likely to receive more attention from the CEO and Audit Committee of the Board of Directors.
 Major shareholders, such as institutional investors, are likely to inquire about the readiness for transition via the Investor Relations team.
 Also, given the magnitude of the assets and liabilities being transferred onto the balance sheet, sponsors should expect more scrutiny from internal and external audit functions as the deadline approaches.

 Strategic versus Tactical Approach

-At most companies, the leasing programs have been neglected – understaffed and underfunded with relatively weak systems, processes and controls.
-Executive Sponsors will face a challenging decision on how ambitious the project should be.
-Do we do just enough to comply with the implementation deadline, risking SOX compliance issues from weak systems, processes and controls after implementation?
-Or do we take a more strategic approach to the project by truly fixing the leasing program’s inefficiencies to develop a longer-term sustainable program?
+At most companies, the leasing programs have been neglected – understaffed and underfunded with relatively weak systems, processes, and controls.
+Executive sponsors will face a challenging decision on how ambitious the project should be.
+Should you do just enough to comply with the implementation deadline, risking SOX compliance issues from weak systems, processes, and controls after implementation?
+Or should you take a more strategic approach to the project by truly fixing the leasing program’s inefficiencies to develop a longer-term sustainable program?